Current Olympic Cycling Events

 - Tandem Cycling is a discontinued track cycling event at the Olympics, though tandem cycling is an event at the Paralympics.

 - East German athlete Christa Rothenburger won a silver medal in track cycling in Seoul in 1988.
 Seven months earlier she had won the women's 1000 meter speed skating event at the Winter Olympics in Calgary.
 She became the first and only athlete to win medals in both a Summer and Winter Olympics in the same year.

 - In 1984, women were admitted to Olympic cycling with the inclusion of a single road race.

 - In 2008 in Beijing, representing Australia in BMX cycling was a rider called Kamakazi, who had changed his name from Jamie Hildebrandt by deed poll.

-- The best all-time performing cyclist at the Olympic Games is British cyclist Chris Hoy, who added to his tally at the 2012 London Games to make it six gold medals in total.
+- The best all-time performing cyclist at the Olympic Games is British cyclists Jason Kenny, who has won seven gold medals and two silvers.
+The top female cyclist is six-time medalist (five of which is gold) Laura Kenny (nee Trott) also from Great Britain.
 See more on the Greatest Cyclists at the Olympics.